-Though it’s bigger than Australia, India and Argentina combined, its infrastructure is limited to that around the 80 research stations sprinkled across the continent, meaning there are no roads, no shopping malls and zero pollution.
+Though it’s bigger than Australia, India and Argentina combined, its infrastructure is limited to around 80 research stations sprinkled across the continent, meaning there are no roads, no shopping malls and zero pollution.

-2. Because there is nowhere else on Earth like it
+2. Because there is nowhere else on earth like it

 Have you ever imagined having the Taj Mahal or Angkor Wat all to yourself?
 Well, here you can.
 The vast emptiness of the southernmost continent cannot be exaggerated.
 Antarctica is the only place on Earth never to have had an indigenous population and there’s no evidence anyone ever set foot here until the 19th century.

 It’s only when glacier walls or icy mountains dwarf the figures beneath them that you begin to appreciate the immensity of this place.
 It really is out of this world.